thisisAadi/thisisAadi/README.md

 - 👋 Hi, I’m @thisisAadi
 - 👀 I’m interested in FullStack Development
-- 🌱 I’m currently learning Node js, express js and React
+- 🌱 I’ve knowledge of React.js, Node, Java, Springboot
-- 💞️ I’m looking to collaborate on MERNstack projects
+- 💞️ I’m looking to collaborate on MERNstack and springboot projects
 - 📫 You can reach me through -> ayushupadhyay210@gmail.com

 <!---